-Try it out for yourself and just don’t buy the larger quantities until you’re sure about its effectiveness.
-If you do try it, try it for at least 30 days as any result you may get will likely start at after day 12.
-I would also be reluctant to use this for anything other than intestine, skin, muscle, bone, ligament or tendon issues as there isn’t much data to suggest it will work otherwise.
-That doesn’t mean it won’t work… it just means there isn’t any data to support that it will and I’m not trying to get anyone to waste their money.
-Furthermore, it seems that my experiment with it had mixed results so perhaps different people will get different results depending on what they are using it for.
+Try it out for yourself, and just don’t buy the larger quantities until you’re sure about its effectiveness.
+If you do try it, try it for at least 30 days.
+I would also be reluctant to use this for anything other than intestine, skin, muscle, bone, ligament, or tendon issues, as there isn’t much data to suggest it will work otherwise.
+That doesn’t mean it won’t work… it just means there isn’t any data to support that it will, and I’m not trying to get anyone to waste their money.
+Furthermore, it seems that my experiment with it had mixed results, so perhaps different people will get different results depending on what they are using it for.
 My experience with this product is detailed below.

 Important Things to Consider:

-Just as an example, biphasic vesicles—a lipid-based, topical delivery system— has been shown to deliver fairly large-molecule or macromolecule drugs into the skin without a problem and this has been known for several years now.
-Biphasic vesicles have an inherent ability to encapsulate a variety of therapeutic substances proportionately and they are able to deliver drugs transdermally AND they have been used on patches (not necessarily the patches in question though).
-There are also other substances which can do the same so it’s important to find out about the delivery method if you are concerned about the weight.
+Just as an example, biphasic vesicles—a lipid-based, topical delivery system— have been shown to deliver fairly large-molecule or macromolecule drugs into the skin without a problem, and this has been known for several years now.
+Biphasic vesicles have an inherent ability to encapsulate a variety of therapeutic substances proportionately, and they are able to deliver drugs transdermally, AND they have been used on patches (not necessarily the patches in question, though).
+There are also other substances that can do the same, so it’s important to find out about the delivery method if you are concerned about the weight.

-I’m not entirely sure why this company isn’t a bit more transparent about their technology or perhaps why they are not empowering their people with the necessary information to answer such questions.
+I’m not entirely sure why this company isn’t a bit more transparent about its technology or perhaps why they are not empowering its people with the necessary information to answer such questions.
 The company admits that BPC 157 is a little over 1400 Daltons.
-They state that it’s the technological advances in transdermal patches together with proprietary laboratory procedures to stabilize and prepare BPC-157 for transdermal delivery that makes it work.
+They state that it’s the technological advances in transdermal patches, together with proprietary laboratory procedures to stabilize and prepare BPC-157 for transdermal delivery, that make it work.
 They “assure successful delivery of the optimum daily dosage of .5 mg per patch over 8-hours” but they don’t really address the “how” or even provide a demonstration of its effectiveness – which is important for people like myself.

 So I reached out to the company directly and asked them about the delivery mechanism.
-I also informed them that I and two other family members were trying out the patches for various reasons.
+I also informed them that two other family members and I were trying out the patches for various reasons.
 I asked them specifically to address their delivery system.
 Here is what they wrote to me.

 The BPC 157 molecule Dalton weight is about 1,400.
 That makes it very difficult to deliver via a transdermal patch.
 That being said, the BPC 157 molecule is a “Linear” molecule (Long, not wide) and as such we can modify it in our laboratory via molecular engineering so that it can be delivered transdermal.
 We are a large pharmaceutical company specializing in the transdermal time release delivery of supplements, and in the case of BPC 157, peptides.
 We do not import anything.
 Every formula we offer is compounded by us or sourced from other United States laboratories.
 The BPC 157 patch, and all of our other patches, are deliverable and effective.
 Hope this helps.